 3.2 Schedule Term.
+Unless otherwise agreed in writing by the Parties in a System Schedule, the Schedule Term for a System Schedule shall be effective as follows:

+A. Schedule Executed During Primary Term.
+The Schedule Term for a System Schedule executed under this Agreement during the Primary Term shall be effective for an initial period of 5 years from the Schedule In-Service Date of such System Schedule.

-The Schedule Term for System Schedule shall be effective for an initial period of 2 years from the Schedule In-Service Date.
-The Schedule Term shall then continue year to year thereafter unless Enron terminates such System Schedule with 30 days written notice to the Hanover prior to the end of a System Schedule's initial 2 year term or any successive period under this Section 3.2.
-The Schedule Term shall continue year to year after the initial2 year period up to a total of 10 years from the Schedule In-Service Date.
-Unless otherwise agreed by the Parties or stated herein, all terms and conditions of a System Schedule shall remain the same throughout the Schedule Term.
-If Hanover exchanges Equipment in accordance with Section 14 of this Agreement, the exchanged Equipment will continue under the System Schedule, and its associated Schedule Term, governing the original Equipment except that the original System Schedule shall be amended to reflect the Equipment exchange.
+B. Schedule Executed After Primary Term.
+The Schedule Term for a System Schedule executed under this Agreement after the Primary Term shall be effective for an initial period of 2 years from the Schedule In-Service Date of such System Schedule.

+C. Extension of Schedule Terms.
+The Schedule Term(s) in Section 3.2A and 3.2B above, shall then continue year to year thereafter unless Enron terminates such System Schedule with 30 days written notice to the Hanover prior to the end of a System Schedule's initial period or any successive period under this Section 3.2C.
+The Schedule Term shall continue year to year after the initial period up to a total of 10 years from the Effective Date of this Agreement, unless terminated by Enron in accordance with the preceding sentence.
+Unless otherwise agreed by the Parties or stated herein, all terms and conditions of a System Schedule, including without limitation, the Compression Fees, shall remain the same throughout the Schedule Term.
+If Hanover exchanges Equipment or Enron requests an Equipment relocation in accordance with Section 14 of this Agreement, the exchanged or relocated Equipment will continue under the original System Schedule, and its associated Schedule Term governing the original Equipment, except that the original System Schedule shall be amended to reflect the Equipment exchange or location change.

 3.3 Exclusivity of Services Term.
-During the Primary Term of this Agreement, Enron agrees that Hanover shall be the sole and exclusive provider of the Compression Services for Enron's gathering facilities in the Powder River Basin which are directly connected to the Fort Union Gathering Header.
+During the Primary Term of this Agreement, Enron agrees that Hanover shall be the sole and exclusive provider of the Compression Services for Enron's gathering facilities in the Powder River Basin which are directly connected to the Fort Union Gathering Header (the "Exclusivity Area").
 Upon expiration of the Primary Term, Enron shall, at its sole discretion, be free to solicit bids from any third party, retain any third party, or utilize any third party to provide compression services on Enron's gathering activities of same or similar nature as the Compression Services hereunder.
 Notwithstanding the above, if a producer in the Powder River Basin requires the use of a third party to provide compression services of the same or similar nature as the Compression Services in order for Enron or its Affiliates to be able to provide gathering services to such producer, the exclusivity obligation in this Section 3.3 shall not apply in such circumstances and Enron shall be free to use such third party for compression services.

+3.4 Right to Match Services Term.
+For a period of 3 years from and after the expiration of the Primary Term, Hanover shall have the right to match any third party bid for compression services within the Exclusivity Area offered to Enron within ten days from receiving notice of such bid from Enron.
+If Hanover fails to match such bid within the ten day period, Enron shall have no obligation to utilize Hanover hereunder for such compression services.

 ARTICLE 4.
 FEE

 4.1 General.
 In consideration of the provision of the Services hereunder, Enron shall pay to Hanover the Compression Fees as specified in the applicable System Schedule.